-Embedded campaigns utilize an iFrame on a page hosted on your web server. iFrames show external sites on your page rather than inserting content directly into your page.
-This means that the content of your ShortStack Campaign will not be indexed by Google or other search engines.
+Embedded campaigns utilize an HTML iFrame on a page hosted on your web server. iFrames show external sites on your page rather than inserting content directly into your page.
+This means that the content of your ShortStack campaign will not be indexed by Google or other search engines.
 To get around this limitation, use a reverse proxy as described below.

-NOTE: This is an advanced configuration that should be performed by an IT professional.
+Note: This is an advanced configuration that should be performed by an IT professional.
 An incorrect configuration can cause your web server to crash.

-A reverse proxy is a configuration on your web server that allows it to provide content from another server, such as ShortStack's Campaign servers.
+A reverse proxy is a configuration on your web server that allows it to provide content from another server, such as ShortStack's campaign servers.
 This allows you to maintain ShortStack's SEO support.

-- /fonts/: Point this path and all contained files and subdirectories to http://a.pgtb.me/fonts/
+- /fonts/: Point this path and all contained files and subdirectories to https://a.pgtb.me/fonts/